Asp Scripting Platform

 bool AspSetErase

-(AspEngine *, AspDataEntry *set, AspDataEntry *key);
+(AspEngine *, AspDataEntry *set, const AspDataEntry *key);

 bool AspDictionaryInsert